cburgdorf/grunt-html-snapshot/README.md

 ## Release History

+- 0.2.1 - fixed a bug where quotes where missing from the html
 - 0.2.0 - added option to remove script tags from the output
 - 0.1.0 - Initial release